-Several themes were also evident that were not encapsulated in the framework defined earlier in this article.
+Among the works in these samples, several themes were also evident that were not encapsulated in the framework defined earlier in this article.
 Several articles considered the impacts of regulation on business models (e.g. the Timmers interview in Alt & Zimmermann 2014).
 Another discernible theme was regulation-driven design, e.g. to aid app service providers in designing EU GDPR-compliant privacy-transparent apps (Betzing 2019).

 At a broader level, regulatory measures may be expressly used to shape an industry sector, e.g. regulation from the Finnish government designed to lead to changes in the platform and the ecosystem surrounding it, adding a layer of service brokers into the eID scheme, in order to regulate the market and increase competition (Bazarhanova et al. 2019).
 This echoes earlier studies of the Singapore Hog Auction Market (Neo & Clarke 1992, Neo 1992) at level (7) Formal Regulation, and Clarke & Jenkins (1993) re the Computer-Aided Livestock Marketing scheme (CALM), which is at level (4) Industry Self-Regulation.